Some users of START-PROF Piping Stress Analysis software ask the same question:

 L8: L3+T OPE (following up L7)

-For the L-shape piping model, the sliding support displacements diagram in XY plane has the following shape:
+For the L-shape piping model, the sliding support displacements diagram in the XY plane has the following shape: